A start-up that wants to replace dirty fossil fuel cars with small air-powered ones received $5 million in funding Friday on the ABC show Shark Tank.

 Nike single-handedly popularized the term "swoosh."
 If a new and unexpected project works out as planned, PSA Peugeot Citroen might do the same with "whoosh."

+A car that could run on thin air?
+On the road by 2016?
 That's what Peugeot-Citroen says it will be selling: A hybrid car that runs on a combination of gasoline and air.
 Digital Trends has an explainer on how they think it works, but they admit they were looking at poorly translated press releases.
 It seems to use hydraulic power to keep the car running a

 Once upon a time ice cream was delivered in trucks to happy buyers.
 Then the people drove to the ice cream shop with curbside service.
 But back in those wonder years, the dream was that one day we'd zip over to the soda fountain in flying cars.

 Magnetic Air Car "does not violate the laws of energy conservation or the basic principles of thermodynamics"

 When a news article about a new car starts with this line – "Vehicle currently in development requires no fuel, no external charging" – it makes us worry.
 We're not exactly big fans of vaporware made of unobtanium.
 So, it is with skepticism that we read about a new compressed air car being developed by the team at Club Auto Sport in Silicon Valley.

 Last December, Green Car Advisor's Nick Kurczewski was able to snag a ride in MDI's AIRPod.
 Now, the lucky punk journalist has taken a turn behind the wheel.
 The short version of his review: this could be the car of the future and it feels like an amusement park ride, but it's no Millennium Falcon.
 Seriously.